Seif-Mamdouh/oidc_service/README.md

 ## TL:DR
-- This program serves as a custom validation service for GitHub Actions OIDC tokens
+- This service serves as a custom validation service for GitHub Actions OIDC tokens
 - Allows users to have access control over Github's action infrastructure based on the contents of OIDC tokens.